Angular and AngularJS Difference: Choose the Best for Your Needs

 AngularJS

 AngularJS also uses two-way data binding, but its performance is not convincing because of the digest cycle concept.
 There is no ultimate authority on data binding between the DOM and the model (of the MVC structure).
-So, without an agreement before both, a loop is triggered, which somehow introduces an error code.
+So, without an agreement between both, a loop is triggered, which somehow introduces an error code.
 This is called dirty checking.

 While AngularJS had its perks, which we’ll discuss in a moment, it’s still a legacy framework coders use only to migrate or somehow attempt to maintain old apps built using the library.